LETHEVIET/reference-extractor/README.md

 - Install python libraries with `pip install -r requirements.txt` command

 ## Usage
+- the script in the `reference_extractor.py` file
-the example uses in the `example.ipynb`.
+- the example uses in the `example.ipynb`.